mmibbetson/dn/docs/reference/commands.md

 #### Basic Note Creation

-By providing values for the various segments of a file name, they will be inserted into the appropriate position of the new file name.
-The text will be lowercased and sanitised to remove illegal characters.
+By providing values for the various segments of a file name, they will be inserted into the appropriate positions of the new file name.
+The text will be lowercased and sanitised to remove illegal characters [illegal characters are configurable](../reference/configuration.md#illegal-characters).

 ```sh
 # Simple note with title and keywords